Austria’s Wachau Valley: Slow Traveling One of the Most Popular Day Trips From Vienna

 How To Get To The Wachau Valley

 This is our preferred option.
 The driving distance from Vienna to Melk is about 88 km (55 miles) and should take no more than an hour.
 A rental car gives you a lot of freedom to explore whichever towns you might like on your own time.
 This is especially true if you plan on spending a few nights in one of the lovely hotels or B&Bs in the area.
 Driving here is easy and you should have no problem.
 We drove up from Graz and the highway and roads were excellent and well-marked.
 The only small problem we encountered was the availability of places to park in some of the villages.
 Locate the designated parking lots even if it means a short walk to the village.
 Vehicles parked in the wrong areas are regularly ticketed.
+We recommend Auto Europe when in Europe for great rates and a variety options for pick-up and drop-off.

 Getting around this part of Europe by rail is not only pretty straight-forward, but actually enjoyable.
 Depending on from which station you depart, the Vienna to Melk train takes 50 to 65 minutes, and there are generally 36 scheduled trains per day.
 You can depart from Westbahnhof or Hauptbahnhof.
 Hauptbahnhof requires a change in St. Poelten, but it’s a short wait and the train is rarely late.